ucsdml/ucsdml.github.io/_posts/2020-07-18-capacity-bounded-differential-privacy.markdown

 The smaller the $\varepsilon$, the stronger the privacy guarantee.
 We'll get into the precise definition later.

-To make things concrete, let's introduce a running example of a sensitive database called Hospital (this example was adapted from the book [The Ethical Algorithm](https:
+To make things concrete, let's introduce an example of a sensitive database called Hospital (this example was adapted from the book [The Ethical Algorithm](https:
 //www.amazon.com/Ethical-Algorithm-Science-Socially-Design/dp/0190948205)).